Sinthya01/VSTS-vscode-extension/README.md

 "team.logging.level": "debug"
 ```
 The log file will be placed at the root of your workspace and will be named `team-extension.log`.

+### Private builds
+In order to facilitate more debugging, you may be provided with a "private build" of the extension.
+The private build will
+likely come in the form of a .ZIP file named similarly to the VSIX that gets deployed to the Marketplace (e.g., `team-0.117.0.vsix.zip`).

+To install the private build, you must uninstall the previous version and then _side load_ the new one.
+First, remove the
+.ZIP extension from the file and then follow [these instructions](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) to install the VSIX.

 ## Pinned Work Item Queries
 You can customize the pinned work item query by adding the following in the Visual Studio Code Settings.
 You need to